Nickel(II) hydroxide: Reactions

 Of the two polymorphs, α-Ni(OH)2 has a higher theoretical capacity and thus is generally considered to be preferable in electrochemical applications.
 However, it transforms to β-Ni(OH)2 in alkaline solutions, leading to many investigations into the possibility of stabilized α-Ni(OH)2 electrodes for industrial applications.

 Synthesis

 The synthesis entails treating aqueous solutions of nickel(II) salts with potassium hydroxide.
+When the same reaction is conducted in the presence of bromine, the product is Ni3O2(OH)4.

 Toxicity

-The Ni2+ ion is a known carcinogen.
-Toxicity and related safety concerns have driven research into increasing the energy density of Ni(OH)2 electrodes, such as the addition of calcium or cobalt hydroxides.
+The Ni2+ ion is a carcinogen when inhaled.